ummadiviany/pds_assignment1/README.md

        1. This function takes a number `n` as input and returns `True` if `n` is prime and `False` otherwise.
        2. Input constraints:
           1. `n` is a positive integer.
-    4. Function `prime_sum` :
+    4. Function `get_prime_sum` :
        1. This function takes a number `n` as input and returns the sum of all prime numbers less than `n`.
+       2. Return the sum of all prime numbers less than `n` and do not print anything.
+       3. Only `get_prime_sum` function is called in the test code.
+       4. If you wish you can scrap the `is_prime` function and implement it in the `get_prime_sum` function itself.
-       2. Input constraints:
+       5. Input constraints:
           1. `n` is a positive integer.
-       3. Examples:
+       6. Examples:
           1. `prime_sum(10)` should return `17`.
                 - Sum of all prime numbers less than 10 is 2 + 3 + 5 + 7 = 17.
           2. `prime_sum(20)` should return `77`.